raspberrypilearning/quest-seeker/en/step_3.md

 **Test:** Play your scene:
 + Make sure you see the new quest message
-+ Check that you can Accept the quest with the button
++ Check that you can accept the quest with the button
-+ Check that you can see the debug message in the Console.
++ Check that you can see the debug message in the Console

 ![desc](images/new-quest-accept-message.png)